dharambudh1/weather-location-permission-and-service-demo/README.md

 ## Description:
 This is a demonstration project designed to collect both geographical and weather data based on your current location.

+## Requirement:
+Weather data is sourced from [OpenWeatherMap](https://openweathermap.org/), necessitating the creation of an [OpenWeatherMap](https://openweathermap.org/) account to obtain the API key, which is provided at no cost.

+## Information:
   - The geographical information includes:
     - Name
     - Street